IBM/lab-activity-recognition/scripts/blur_README.md

 ```

 This will process all MP4 files in the `videos` sub-directoy and save the MP4 files with blurred faces under the same names in the `output` sub-directory.
 You can customize these directories and the video codec used, run `python blur.py --help` for options.

+For each output video file, a CSV file is generated with the same name containing two columns: the `frame number` and `timestamp (mm:ss)` of any face detection events.

+To abort the script during video analysis, press <kbd>q</kbd> on your keyboard.